devious-dudes/bad_word_filter_server/README.md

 A Rust-based server to filter bad words and phrases using a Trie data structure.
 It supports single and multi-word phrases and can run as a daemon.
 The question is "why" build this?
 If you have a heavily trafficked site and people are posting constantly, the web server has enough to do besides loading up a bunch of words and phrases and attempting to search for them.
 A microservice is an obvious answer.
 Any high performance language would do, but why not something capable of handling a LOT of requests?
-So I kept this simple and my results are as follows, around 12,000 requests a second, or each request is around 800 microseconds.
+So I kept this simple and my results are as follows, around 12,000 requests a second, or each request is around/between 84-800 microseconds.

 ``` bash
 Concurrency Level:      10